 Thanks to Robert Stigwood now being involved, money was spent on court action aimed at halting these unauthorized productions, the better to be able to present the official stage version later that year without competition and with a far better level of quality control.
 These efforts initially met with varying degrees of success; some productions were halted, while others were allowed to continue.

 In the latter category stand the makers of this recording, The National Rock Opera Company.
 The fact that the opera seemed never to have been designed for live performance (to the untrained ear, the original concept recording suggested vocal parts too demanding to be done several times a week) did not stop this “bootleg” company from going on the road.
-Initially they did not have permission from the publishers to use the material (which is more likely the reason for the inclusion of the non-JCS finale “Take My Mother Home” — such unauthorized touring versions would frequently incorporate other material of a religious nature, sometimes original, in order to claim they weren’t profiting from brand recognition), but a timely court order in their favor allowed them to proceed.
+Initially, they did not have permission from the publishers to use the material (which is more likely the reason for the inclusion of the non-JCS finale “Take My Mother Home” — such unauthorized touring versions would frequently incorporate other material of a religious nature, sometimes original, to claim they weren’t profiting from brand recognition), but a timely court order in their favor allowed them to proceed.

 Which they did, with swiftness — at least one leg of the tour played over 120 performances in 26 states in less than 6 months (running from July through December 1971).
 To hear the tour’s sound and lighting technician Michael “Zorba” Kontras tell it, “Our touring schedule was a grind.
 We averaged 5 shows a week with most of them being one-nighters.”
 However, as the time-worn axiom puts it, the grind produces results, and it certainly did for Dorian Harewood (Judas), who went on to massive success as an actor in such hits as Full Metal Jacket, I’ll Fly Away, The Jesse Owens Story, Roots: The Next Generations, Strike Force (with Robert Stack), and Viper.
 The tour would continue into Europe with cast changes along the way before closing up shop following its Holland run.